keljos/CoffeeScheduler/README.md

 ## Design Notes

-- The CoffeeScheduler program builds the optimal fair schedule by finding the average cost of a cup of coffee, considering the total cost of the group's preferred drinks, and the variance of each individual's drink choice from that overall average.
-From there, the program calculates what percentage of the total planned visits each individual should pay for the group.
-The visits are then set in an order such that the individuals with the most expensive preferred drinks pay first, which ensures that for shorter durations the individuals with less expensive preferred drinks are not unfairly penalized.
+- The CoffeeScheduler program builds the optimal fair schedule by considering the total cost of the each person's preferred drink, and maintaining a credit system that updates after each purchase for the group.
+For each trip, the algorithm updates each individual's credit based on whether they paid for drinks or not.
+For each iteration, it will pick the user who has the lowest credit value and assigns them to purchase the drinks taht day.
+This continues until the end of the desired plan duration.
-- Visits cannot be partial!
-Due to rounding up to whole visit numbers, the program generates increasingly more fair schedules as the number of planned visits increases.
-Similarly, if the total number of planned visits are low, there could be a greater variation in the average cost each individual pays over the course of the plan verses the actual cost of their preferred drink.
+- As this program works on a credit system, the longer the plan duration the more number of times individuals with expensive drinks will be scheduled to purchase drinks.
+This means that the algorithm will make more equatible schedules for longer plan durations.

 ## Assumptions